OceanGNS/PGPT/readME.md

 # Slocum Glider Python Processing Toolbox

 This is a minimal glider processing toolbox using the Python language, to go from Slocum glider raw data files to self describing `*.nc` files, that pass  [compliance checking](https://compliance.ioos.us/index.html "compliance checking") with the US Integrated Ocean Observing System (US-IOOS) Glider Data Aquisition Centre (GDAC).
 The `*.nc` files from this toolbox should pass requirements to be ingested into the Global Telecomunications System (GTS) for further use in models.
-We follow the US IOOS guidelines for file format and structure of glider data layed and provide an option for European Glider Observatory (EGO) format and ingestion into the Coriolis GDAC.
+We follow the US IOOS guidelines for file format and structure of glider data.

 The intent of this toolbox is to produce a clean data set from raw glider data for sharing with data centres and for further careful scientific post-processing (expert processing), by preserving the original data resolution and associated metadata.
 This toolbox does not do enhanced checks for data Quality Control (QC).